PRESS AND MEDIA

 If you wish to make interviews with speakers and Delegates from all national delegations, contact here below Elke Vandermeerschen, EAPN’s communications officer.

-Follow the activity on this year’s PeP Meeting on Twitter #2016PEP
+Follow the activity on this year’s PeP Meeting on Twitter #2017PEP

-The 2016 European Meeting of People Experiencing Poverty is organized at the Halles des Tanneurs in Brussels by the European Anti-Poverty Network (EAPN) with the support of the European Commission, the Slovakian Presidency of the Council of the European Union and the EAPN Fund.
+The 2017 European Meeting of People Experiencing Poverty is organized at the MCE in Brussels by the European Anti-Poverty Network (EAPN) with the support of the European Commission, the Estonian Presidency of the Council of the European Union and the EAPN Fund.